Apply: Spencer Education Fellowship

 Each fellow will be awarded a stipend of $75,000, which does not include travel or living arrangements.

-Classes begin the day after Labor Day, with orientation the prior week.
+Classes begin the day after Labor Day, with orientation the week before.